0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/processing-l2-blocks.md

 The proving system provides the $\mathtt{oldStateRoot = SR_{k−1}}$, and the initial step of processing a block in the ROM is to record it in the `0x5ca1ab1e` smart contract.

-Subsequently, yet in contrast to what happened in Dragonfruit upgrade, every transaction containing the BLOCKHASH opcode now provides the correct state root, $\mathtt{SR_{k−1}}$.
+Subsequently, and in contrast to what happened in Dragonfruit upgrade, every transaction containing the BLOCKHASH opcode now provides the correct state root, $\mathtt{SR_{k−1}}$.

 As shown in the figure below, while transactions within the block are processed, the zkEVM not only updates the L2 state but also adds the information to the $\mathtt{BlockInfoTree}$.